KonradHerman/cs326-final-tet/docs/final.md

 Overview:BoredGames is a web-app developed to help board game enthusiasts connect with each other.
 Functionalities of our website include: user specific games (sorted by owned and wanted), contact information of users who play a specific game (also sorted by owned or wanted), and their zip code.
 Uniqueness: Our application provides a medium of connection for people who own / want to play board games which is unique in itself.
 This also implies that the functionality of our application is unique.
 User Interface: A final up-to-date list/table describing your application’s user interface.
 This should include the name of the UI view and its purpose.
 You should include a screenshot of each of your UI views.
+Login - this page provides the user with an interface to enter their username / passwords (both of which have form inputs) so that the user can securely log into the website
+Create Account - this page provides us with a way to create a new account (in case you don't have one already!).
+There are input fields for username, password, email and zip code so that we can use this information for pages to come.
+Home - the Home page provides users where they can see the games they own, as well as the games they want to play Search - This is the key webpage on the site.
+It enables the user to add a game to their owned / want to play list

 ## API